AhmedAshlw/HangMan-Game/README.md

 7. If the player correctly guesses all the letters in the word before the hangman diagram is complete, the player should win the game.
 8. The game should provide a clear indication of the player's win or loss at the end of the game.
 9. The game should allow the player to start a new game after completing a round.
-10. The game should be responsive and work well on both desktop and mobile devices.

 ### Getting Started